-- 1. Install the throttle body into the intake manifold and secure with the clamp.
+- 1. Install the throttle body into the intake manifold boot and secure with the clamp.
 Tighten to 30 in.-lb. - 2.
-Connect the throttle cable to the throttle body and adjust throttle free-play (see Section 2); then connect the gasline hose. - 3.
+Connect the throttle cable to the throttle body; then connect the gasline hose. - 3.
 Connect the electrical connectors to the throttle body components. - 4.
 Install the air filter boot and secure with the existing hardware. - 5.
 Install the seat base, seat back, and seat.